František Peřina: Armée de l'Air

 After the first dissolution of Czechoslovakia and the annexation of Bohemia and Moravia by Nazi Germany, and after Germany invaded Poland in September 1939, France declared war on Germany.
 The Czechoslovak government-in-exile obtained an agreement from the French Government for Czechoslovak airmen to be transferred from the Foreign Legion to the Armée de l'Air.

 Initiated at Châtres, Seine-et-Marne, Peřina flew a Curtiss H-75A.
 On 1 December 1939 Peřina was assigned to the 1ère Escadrille of Groupe de Chasse I, Escadre de Chasse 5 based at Suippes near Reims.
-The squadron was made up of French pilots who had attended the Zürich air festival, and commanded by Capitaine Jean Accart.
-His took on the French alias of François Rinopé, in case he was taken prisoner - the Germans would treat a French prisoner much better than they would an exiled Czech.
+The squadron was made up of French pilots who had attended the Zurich air festival, and commanded by Capitaine Jean Accart.
+His took on the French alias of François Rinopé, in case he was taken prisoner – the Germans would treat a French prisoner much better than they would an exiled Czech.

 On operations after 10 May 1940, after Germany began implementing its Manstein battle plan against France, the Netherlands, and Belgium, Peřina shot down four planes in two sorties.
 He was also promoted to sergent-chef.
 The next day he shot down his fifth, thus becoming the first Czech ace in the Second World War.
 A day after that he shot down two more planes.
 Promoted to Adjutant, he became well known throughout France through media coverage of his exploits.

 Peřina's squadron moved to Saint-Dizier on the Marne River on 14 May.
 In June 1940 as the Luftwaffe focused on Paris, Peřina and colleagues attacked a bombing formation.
 While his colleagues attacked the bombers Peřina focused on a fighter escort of 60 Messerschmitt Bf 109's, shooting down one plane but getting badly shot up himself.
 In interview on his 95th birthday, he recalled:

 I had to gain them some time, and I could think of nothing other than to attack.
 I had to stop them somehow.
 I distracted them, and I even managed to shoot one down, but then I myself was hit.
 My plane took 15 cannon hits, 80 by machine gun.
 My leg and my arm were injured, although I didn't feel a thing.
 I knew I probably wasn't going to make it back.

 After being hospitalised in Coulommiers he left the hospital and escaped to Paris and then Chartres.
 He then joined GC I/5 at Carcassonne, retrieving a Curtiss with a flat tailwheel tire from another airfield and flying to join the Free French Forces in Saint-Denis-du-Sig airfield located near Oran, Algeria.
 Having been awarded but never received the customary Croix de Guerre for his first air-to-air victory, the Free French decorated Peřina as a Chévalier de la Légion d'Honneur and also awarded him the Croix de Guerre with six palms.
 He then travelled by train to Casablanca where he boarded a ship to Britain.